Introduction

 Study the nozzle schedule, its position on the equipment and verify with P&ID.

-Make sketch for the relative location and level.
+Make a sketch for the relative location and level.
 Find out the tube cleaning space in caseshell &

 tube Heat Exchanger as well as the maintenance space of tube bundle length.